teslamotors/light-show/README.md

         - Closures

 ## Audio file requirements
-You can use both the mp3 and wav format (.wav is recommended) Make sure the file is encoded with a sample rate of 44.1Mhz; less common 48Mhz files won't properly sync to the light show.
+You can use both the mp3 and wav format (.wav is recommended).
+Make sure the file is encoded with a sample rate of 44.1 kHz; less common 48 kHz files won't properly sync to the light show.

 ## <a name="getting_started"></a>Getting started with the Tesla xLights project directory
 1. Visit [xLights Downloads](https://xlights.org/releases/) to download and install the xLights application.